Pope Francis will be discharged from the hospital on Saturday

 In a brief statement, Vatican spokesman Matteo Bruni said the 86-year-old pope had a good day Thursday and dined on pizza with the hospital's medical staff, read newspapers and caught up with his work.

-The Vatican later said on Friday, Francis spent time with children receiving treatment at the hospital and brought them chocolate Easter eggs, and performed a baptism on one boy.
+On Friday, Francis spent time with children being treated in Gemelli Hospital's pediatric oncology ward, the Vatican said, adding that he brought chocolate Easter eggs for the kids and performed a baptism.

 The spokesman said the pope is slated to return to the Vatican on Saturday following his latest medical tests.